Skip to content

 Figure 7.
 Wisconsin Ag Land Values and Rental Rates

-The capitalization rate (i.e. Rent/Value) can be a useful tool to determine the rental value of land.
 Typically, rent represents about 3% of the land value.
-Interestingly in recent years the increase in rental prices has not kept pace with the increase in land value.
-In 2024 the rental rate increased to $158/ acre which is and $7 increase over 2023 values but is still 2.5% of the value of the land.
-If we look at the last five years, we see that the rental rate on average is 2.72% of the land value.
-With the last 4 years having a capitalization rate less than 3% it is not surprising the average is lower than 3%.
-It will be interesting to see how long this trend continues and if the capitalization rate will continue to decrease as it has since 2021.
+Interestingly, since 2021, when land values began to increase, we have seen a decline in the capitalization rate, even as rental rates have risen by 21%.
+In 2025, the rental rate increased to $161/acre, a $3 increase over 2024 values, but only 2.2% of the land’s value.
+If we look at the last five years, we see that the average rental rate is 2.48% of the land value.
+With the last 5 years having a capitalization rate below 3%, it is not surprising that the average is below 3%.
+It will be interesting to see how long this trend lasts and whether the capitalization rate will continue to decrease, as it has since 2021.

 Wisconsin’s farmland use value assessment has greatly reduced the costs of holding agricultural real estate.
 The real estate taxes for agricultural land are much lower than they once were.
-Record low interest rates and changing population demographics have also increased demands for open space.
-Expanding dairy businesses may need to rely on long-term leases or manure trading arrangements to assure compliance with environmental regulations and land-use constraints.
+While Interest rates are lower than they were in 2024, they are still higher than their all-time low in 2022.
+Expanding dairy businesses may need to rely on long-term leases or manure trading arrangements to ensure compliance with environmental regulations and land-use constraints.

 Appendix